Ayala-b/AppointmentChatBot/README.md

 git clone https://github.com/Ayala-b/AppointmentChatBot.git
 cd appointment-chatbot

-2. Add Google Credentials- a file is name: credentials.json with the details I sent you Place it inside the backend/ directory
+2. Add Google Credentials- a file name is: credentials.json which I sent you Place it inside the backend/ directory

 🚀 Running with Docker